NCCR-SYNAPSY/neurodatapub/README.md

 ## Overview

-NeuroDataPub is a neuroimaging dataset publishing tool built on top of Datalad and git-annex, developed for the NCCR-SYNAPSY members to lower the barriers in adopting Datalad to manage and publish privately or publicly their dataset repository on GitHub and the annexed files on their SSH data server.
+NeuroDataPub is an open-source neuroimaging dataset publishing tool written in Python and built on top of Datalad and git-annex.
+It was developed to facilitate the adoption of Datalad by the NCCR-SYNAPSY members to manage and publish privately or publicly their dataset repository on GitHub and the annexed files on their SSH data server, as prescribed in the Neuroimaging Data Management Plan.

 ![](https://github.com/NCCR-SYNAPSY/neurodatapub/raw/main/docs/images/neurodatapub_illustration.png)